 See Figure 1 for a breakdown of these categories, during the fiscal year.

-For the purposes of this assessment, FPI Group has focused on suppliers who account for more than 80% of FPI Group's total procurement activity during the fiscal year.
+To evaluate FPI Group's supply chain, suppliers who account for at least 1% or more of the total procurement spend over the 2024 fiscal year were analyzed.

-FPI Group sources these goods from both domestic and international suppliers.
-During the 2023 fiscal year, more than 90% of purchases were made from domestic suppliers, while less than 10% of purchases were made from international suppliers.
-This includes purchases of certain units and accessories from China.
+FPI Group sources goods from both domestic and international suppliers.
+During the 2024 fiscal year, 80% of purchases were made from domestic suppliers and 20% of purchases were made from international suppliers.
+This includes 4% of purchases of certain units and accessories from China.
 China has been identified as a country with an inherent risk exposure to child labour and/or forced labour.

-See Figure 1 for a summary of procurement for the FPI Group by country.
+See Figure 2 in the Risk Assessment section for a summary of procurement for the FPI Group by country.

-Figure 1: Summary of Goods Procured
+Figure 1: Summary of Goods Procured by FPI in 2024.

-Policies & Due Diligence Processes
+Policies & Due Diligence